echo3/echo3/README.md

 ### Client-Side JavaScript API
   The Echo framework is available to applications developed entirely within the web browser by using the client-side JavaScript API.
-The API of the client- side version is similar to the server-side framework and as such employs an API design that should be somewhat familiar to desktop application developers.
+The API of the client-side version is similar to the server-side framework and as such employs an API design that should be somewhat familiar to desktop application developers.

 * Delayed Batch Rendering
     The client application framework renders changes to its component hierarchy